 He took me to an amazing room with shelves and ladders that went up at least six stories all full of volumes that looked like they belonged in a museum.

-He led me through stacks of Paul-the-apostle-era volumes to a raised section that he had to use the shelf ladder to reach.
-The shelf was right at my eye level and looking at the shelf, I noticed a large title I’d only heard of via a library card catalog.
+He led me through stacks of Paul-the-apostle-era volumes to a column of shelves that he had to use the shelf ladder to reach.
+The shelf was just above my eye level and looking at it, I noticed a large title I’d only heard of via library card catalogs but had never seen.
 I pulled the book out and found, not only was it the rare title, but it was also a first edition.
 I had to have it!

 “This volume is excellent,” I said as I carefully eyed its condition.
-I turned to face him as he clung to the ladder, “Ah — but — it’s — not for sale is it. . . ?)
-I said in my most I’ll-be-so-disappointed, voice.
+I turned to face him as he clung to the ladder and noticed something just short of a frown, “Ah — but — it’s — not for sale is it. . . ?)
+I slowly said in my most I’ll-be-so-disappointed, voice.

 ”Oh no my boy.
-Nothing back here ia for sale.”
+Nothing back here is for sale.”

 He began his descent and the ladder creaked like it was going to collapse.
 I was thinking of how I might befriend this guy, so he would let me borrow that book or read it here.

-“You say you are a fan of Mr. Stewart.
-Have you ever met him?”
+“You say you are a fan of Mr. Stewart’s works, but have you ever met him?”

 What?!
 I thought?

 “Certainly,” he answered – noting that I was now gripped with hope.
 “He’s retired now and living about a mile up Geary Street.”
-He handing me a blank card and instructed me to, “write your name and phone number and I will see what I can do.”
+He handed me a blank card and instructed me to, “write your name, address, and phone number and I will see what I can do.”

 I was almost afraid to get my hopes up.
 I had been a fan for several years now and GRS had become larger than life.
 My friends and I had wrapped a high school ecology presentation around “Earth Abides”.
 We talked about the iconic hammer from the story and whether events depicted really would have happened.
 We must have spent hundreds of hours discussing “Earth Abides” alone.

-I also took on his ”Ordeal by Hunger,” the definitive historical fictional account of the Donner Party and their nearly starving to death up near the present Lake Donner near lade Tahoe.
-The tale of how these immigrants got caught in a terrible snow storm near what is now Donner Pass and resorted to cannibalism to survive still sends shivers.
+I also took on his ”Ordeal by Hunger,” the definitive historical fictional account of the Donner Party and their nearly starving to death up near the present Lake Donner near the California and Nevada border.
+The tale of how these immigrants got caught in a terrible snowstorm near what is now Donner Pass and resorted to cannibalism to survive still sends shivers.

-Well, the bookstore owner kept his word and in a few days, I had a letter from GRS waiting for me when I got home.
-Now – my hopes were up – up high.
+Well, the bookstore owner kept his word, and, in a few days, I had a letter from GRS waiting for me when I got home.
+Now – those hopes of actually meeting him were about to be realized.
+It was a dream come true.

 I wrote him back and a date was set.
 I took a bus up Geary a day in advance to know where I was going but he lived in a retirement fortress, a guarded, towering, gated community of condos so there would be no getting in until tomorrow.

-When he and his wife opened the door to me– all my prep came unwound and I fell from a well-read literary fan to a nearly mindless groupie.
-I managed to get the basics out like: why I loved his books and what I’d read and who I’d shared them with and how popular they were in our group and blaa-blaa.
-My latent shy personality had resurfaced at this worse possible moment and I feared wasting this meeting, but could not correct the failing trajectory I was in.
+When he and his wife opened the door to me– all my prep came unwound.
+My mind went nearly blank, and I collapsed from appearing to be a well-read literary fan to a nearly mindless groupie.
+It was awful.
+I managed to get the basics out like why I loved his books and what I’d read and who I’d shared them with and how popular they were in our group and blaa-blaa.
+My latent shy personality had resurfaced at this worse possible moment, and I feared wasting this meeting, but could not correct the failing trajectory I was in.

 The Stewart’s were very cordial.
 Looking back, I’m sure they sensed my awe and stepped up to make sure the meeting went well.